startoy/nodejs_api_rabbitmq_ibmdb2/README.md

         npm start
       ```

-  - test: test if files in ./src can transpile with Babel using `Mocha`
+  - test: Test if files in ./src can transpile with Babel using `Mocha`

       ```sh
         npm test